Why are some people more prone to addiction?

 Research has suggested that people who are more sensitive to stimulants and the effects of alcohol and drugs are at a higher risk of developing an addiction.
 A study carried out in 2012 also found that those with ‘negative emotionality’ have higher rates of drug abuse.
 This is a personality trait that dictates how frequently or intensely people experience dark emotions such as anger, stress or sadness.

-“Negative emotionality is a distinct personality dimension from urgency.
-This study … extends the previous literature in demonstrating that the development of heavy alcohol use is associated with sensitivity to d-amphetamine in combination with negative emotionality, suggesting it is important to examine risk factors and their interaction within the context of the stage of drug use.”
+Continuing to comment on the 2012 study, he continued to say that negative emotionality is a distinct personality dimension from urgency.
+Previous literature also demonstrates that the development of heavy alcohol use is associated with sensitivity to d-amphetamine combined with negative emotionality.
+This suggests that it is important to examine risk factors and their interaction within the context of the stage of drug use.

 It’s estimated that two million people in the UK alone are currently fighting an addiction.
 If you or someone you know is suffering with an addiction to alcohol, please feel free to visit our Alcohol Addiction Treatment and Rehabilitation page for more information about the signs, symptoms and treatments that are available.